DataArtifex/postman-api/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hatch-foo.svg)](https://pypi.org/project/hatch-foo)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-**This project is in its early development stages, so stability is not guaranteed, and documentation is limited.
+**This project is in its early development stages.
+Stability is not guaranteed, and documentation is limited.
 We welcome your feedback and contributions as we refine and expand this project together!**

 ## Overview

-This generic project facilitates interaction with the Postman API.
-It is being released independently of the Data Artifex Postman Toolit package to allow its use by any developer working with Postman,
+This Python project aims to facilitate interaction with the Postman platform API.

-The package provides the following classes:
+The package provides the following core Python classes:

 - PostmanApi: for direct access to the Postman API features.
 Takes a Postman API key as input.
 - WorkspaceManager: To work with an existing workspace.
 Takes a PostmanApi and workspace identifier as input.